Glench/ExtPay/README.md

 You can add as many callback functions as you want.

-Note: `onPaid` callbacks will be called after a user pays as well as after a user "logs in" (e.g. activates their paid account on a different browser).
+Note: `onPaid` callbacks will be called after a user pays as well as after a user "logs in" (e.g. activates their paid account on a different browser/profile/install).
 This may change in the future.
 If you'd like this to work differently, please contact me with a detailed explanation of your use case :)